Lines now open

 Revision doesn’t have to be a daunting process when you’re armed with the correct way to do it.
 With a little organisation and determination, you can make a big difference in your learning.

-Planning in Advance
+Planning in advance

 LD | How to revise for GCSEs | planning in advance

-The most successful students plan their study sessions in advance to help them prepare for oncoming exams.
+The most successful students plan their GCSE study sessions in advance to help them prepare for oncoming exams.

 GCSE exams are usually held in May/June, so make sure you’ve given yourself enough time to work through the modules.

 Planning around your other commitments, such as work or holidays, allows you to set realistic study goals.
-It’s more likely you’ll achieve your desired grade if you give yourself time to go through everything properly.
+It’s more likely you’ll achieve your desired GCSE grade if you give yourself time to go through everything properly.

 And less likely if you cram everything into the two weeks before your exam.

-If you’re finding a specific area particularly challenging then you can set more time aside for it.
-Whereas if you’ve given yourself a tight schedule then you won’t be able to do that.
+If you’re finding a specific area particularly challenging, then you can set more time aside for it.
+Whereas if you’ve given yourself a tight schedule, then you won’t be able to do that.

-Setting Up the Workspace
+Setting up the workspace

 Anything not deemed ‘essential’ needs to be stored away out of reach.
 This will help you stay focused on the task at hand without getting distracted by phones or clutter.